Networks-it-uc3m/L2S-M/additional-info/README.md

 To provide isolation among virtual networks, the operator interacts with the SDN controller component to communicate which ports are associated with each virtual network, updating its status every time a pod is deployed/deleted.
 Using this information, the SDN controller injects the corresponding rules in the switches, forwarding and/or blocking traffic according to the virtual networks being used at each moment.

-**NOTE**: The current version of L2S-M utilizes a simple-switch implementation based on the [RYU](https://ryu.readthedocs.io/en/latest/) SDN controller.
-An SDN application to specifically support virtual network isolation is currently under implementation.
+**NOTE**: The current version of L2S-M utilizes a custom implementation of SDN controller.
+This sdn controller implementation can be seen at https://github.com/Networks-it-uc3m/l2sm-controller .

-More information on how to deploy virtualise workloads attached to virtual networks can be seen in the [ping-pong](https://github.com/Networks-it-uc3m/L2S-M/tree/main/examples/ping-pong) example.
+More information on how to use this solution can be seen in the [how to use guide](./general-use.md).